 For off road biking then the internationally renowned 7 Stanes courses at Glentress and Innerleithen are a great day out where bikes can be hired.

 We have two local pubs - The Gordon Arms and The Cross Keys - 10 and 15 minutes' drive from the site (or a slightly longer cycle).
 Both are very welcoming and friendly and serve great food and drinks, sometimes with live music.
-Twenty minutes away, The Southern Upland Way passes the Tibbie Shiels Inn - the haunt of both James Hogg (the Ettrick Shepherd) and his friend and contemporary Sir Walter Scott - on the shore of the beautiful St. Mary's Loch.
+Twenty minutes away, The Southern Upland Way passes through an area well known to both James Hogg (the Ettrick Shepherd) and his friend and contemporary Sir Walter Scott close to the beautiful St. Mary's Loch.
 This is a great place for Sunday lunch or maybe a stop off on the way back from a walk at The Grey Mare's Tail waterfall.

 The area is steeped in history.
 William Wallace was made guardian of the Scottish people in Selkirk and Bonnie Prince Charlie, Mary Queen of Scot's, and the Black Douglas's have all also played their part in the local history as well as many plundering Reivers and fleeing Covenanters.
 Sir Walter Scott lived and wrote at Abbotsford for many years and his fellow writer James Hogg lived most of his life in the parish of Ettrick.